Plymouth, Indiana: Later history

 On July 6, 1915, the Liberty Bell stopped in Plymouth on its trip from Philadelphia to the Exposition at San Francisco.

 Much of Plymouth's history was documented in two major newspapers during the 19th century.
 The Marshall County Republican (also titled Plymouth Republican and Plymouth Tribune) operated from 1856 to 1922.
 Its main rival the Marshall County Democrat (also titled Plymouth Democrat) appeared from 1855 to 1932 (and as a weekly only edition until January 1, 1941).
 The Plymouth Daily Pilot acquired the Republican in 1922, and the Democrat became the Plymouth Daily News in 1932.
 The News and Pilot merged to become the Plymouth Pilot-News in 1947.

 As part of Plymouth's sesquicentennial celebration in 1966, organizers created the first Marshall County Blueberry Festival, to take place over Labor Day weekend.
 This tradition has continued annually, and the Festival typically brings in tens of thousands of visitors over the four-day event.

 In July 1982, five firefighters were killed when their fire truck overturned while responding to a call.
 The tanker truck crashed on a curve near West School on state road 17.

-In March 2024, a semi-truck crashed into a Hacienda from US-30.
+In March 2024, a semi-truck crashed into a Hacienda Mexican Restaurants from US-30.

 The East Laporte Street Footbridge, Heminger Travel Lodge, Marshall County Courthouse, Plymouth Downtown Historic District, Plymouth Northside Historic District, Plymouth Southside Historic District, and Plymouth Fire Station are listed on the National Register of Historic Places.